filip-michalsky/SalesGPT/README.md

 - Solution presentation: Based on the prospect's needs, present your product/service as the solution that can address their pain points.
 - Objection handling: Address any objections that the prospect may have regarding your product/service.
 - Close: Ask for the sale by proposing a next step.
+- End Conversation: The user does not want to continue the conversation, so end the call.

 As such, this agent can have a natural sales conversation with a prospect and behaves based on the conversation stage.
 Hence, this notebook demonstrates how we can use AI to automate sales development representatives activites, such as outbound sales calls.